rh-01/Hex-Keypad/README.md

 - 4-bit 3-state buffer (with Schmitt trigger) [74HC126]

 ## 3 - Signal router
-Routes the input signal to MAR or RAM according to the input selected (MAR, RAM msb/lsb).
-It and consists of the following components:
+Routes the input signal to MAR or RAM according to the input selected (MAR, RAM msb/lsb), and consists of the following components:
 - 2x double 4-bit buffers (74HC244) for routing
 - 3x quad buffers (74HC175) as input buffers
 - 3-state buffer (74HC125) as read enable switch (triggered by input selector)